 Amounts receivable from hire purchase debtors are covered by bills of exchange for the face value of the debts financed together with the amount of the hire purchase interest element which would be earned over the entire period of credit.
 The interest element of the bills of exchange is accounted for as income and as a receivable from hire purchase debtors over the credit period as interest accrues with the passage of time.
-Acquired receivables are initially recognised at the face value or cost of the hire purchase debts financed.
-Subsequent to initial recognition, amounts receivable from hire purchase debtors are carried at the face value of the debts financed adjusted for the recognition of hire purchase interest income, less provision made for the impairment of these receivables.
+Acquired receivables are initially recognised at the face value or cost of the hire purchase debtors are carried at the face value of the debts financed adjusted for the recognition of hire purchase interest income, less provision made for the impairment of these receivables.
 A provision for impairment of hire purchase receivables is established when there is objective evidence that the subsidiary will not be able to collect all amounts due according to the original terms of the receivables.
 The amount of the provision is the difference between the carrying amount and the recoverable amount, being the present value of expected cash flows.